 BAE Systems Astute Class is the prime contractor for the project and the submarines are being built at the BAE Systems Marine Barrow shipyard.
 The first three Astute ships were named HMS Astute (S119), HMS Ambush (S120) and HMS Artful (S121).

 The fourth submarine was named HMS Audacious (S122).
-The fifth Astute Class submarine was named HMS Anson (S123) in September 2011.
-The sixth and seventh will be named as HMS Agamemnon (S124) and HMS Ajax (S125) respectively.
+The fifth Astute Class submarine was named Anson (S123) in September 2011.
+The sixth and seventh are named Agamemnon (S124) and Agincourt (S125) respectively.

-The keel for the first-of-class HMS Astute was laid in January 2001 and it was launched on 8 June 2007.
-In October 2007, HMS Astute made her first dive, for an underwater systems test, at the 'dive hole' in Devonshire Dock, Barrow.
-Also, in October, the vessel successfully carried out first firing trials from its torpedo tubes.
+The keel for the first submarine, HMS Astute, was laid in January 2001.
+It was launched on 8 June 2007.
+In October 2007, HMS Astute made the first dive for an underwater systems test at the ‘dive hole’ in Devonshire Dock, Barrow.
+In October, the vessel also successfully carried out first firing trials from its torpedo tubes.
 HMS Astute was commissioned in August 2010.

 The keel of HMS Ambush was laid in October 2003.
 It was launched in December 2010.
 Ambush made its first voyage in January 2011.
-The initial dive test of the Ambush was completed in September 2011.
-The Ambush was commissioned in March 2013.
-The keel of HMS Artful was laid in March 2005 and is expected to be commissioned by 2015.
+The initial dive test of the Ambush was completed in September 2011 and it was commissioned in March 2013.
+The HMS Astute and HMS Ambush submarines were handed over to the Royal Navy in July 2013.

-The fifth and sixth Astute Class submarines, HMS Anson (S123) and HMS Agamemnon (S124), were ordered in March 2010.
-The keel was laid for Anson in October 2011.
-These submarines are expected to be commissioned in 2020 and 2022 respectively.
-The seventh, HMS Ajax (S125), has been confirmed but the order is yet to be placed.
+The fifth and sixth Astute Class submarines, Anson (S123) and Agamemnon (S124), were ordered in March 2010.
+The keel for Anson was laid in October 2011, while that of Agamemnon was laid in July 2013.

 Command and control systems on Astute Class submarines

-EADS Defence & Security Systems and EADS Hagenuk Marinekommunikation were awarded the contract to provide the external communications systems for the Astute in August 2005.
-Strachan and Henshaw are to provide the weapon handling and launch system (WHLS).
+EADS Defence and Security Systems and EADS Hagenuk Marinekommunikation were awarded the contract to provide the external communications systems for the Astute in August 2005.
+Strachan and Henshaw will provide the weapon-handling and launch system (WHLS).